tianiedwards98/book-system-project-repo/README.md

 # BookSystem
-This is a micoservices project that connects notes and books together.
+This is a microservices project that connects notes and books together.

 # What I learned
 1. Spring Boot